tarides/ocaml-platform-installer/README.md

 ### The pipeline

 When prompted to install the platform tools, for a given switch, `ocaml-platform` does the following:
-- First, it checks which tools are already available in the local binary repo, and which needs to be built
+- First, it checks which tools are already available in the local binary repo, and which need to be built
-- Then, if needed, it creates the sandbox switch, builds the tools it needs to build, and create a package in the local binary repository for each of them.
+- Then, if needed, it creates the sandbox switch, builds the tools it needs to build, and creates a package in the local binary repository for each of them.
 - Finally, it installs all tools from the local binary repository.

 Note that this mechanism makes `ocaml-platform` fully integrated with `opam`.